2018 ICEAI @ Hokkaido

 Topic: Complex Network in Big Data Problems

-Systems as diverse as brain or genetic networks are best described as networks with complex topology.
+Abstract Systems as diverse as brain or genetic networks are best described as networks with complex topology.
 A common topological property of many large networks is that the network connectivity generated by a few influential nodes follow a scale-free distribution.
 The scale-free (power-law) distribution is given by the probability that one vertex in the network interacts withother vertices decays as a power law, following

 It has been well understood that two important general components, growth and preferential attachment, generate such scale-free distribution.
 The growth is defined as the increase of the number of nodes of the network over time and the preferential attachment as assigning the probabilityin a way that at a given time a new vertex connects vertexproportional to the already given connectivityof that vertex.
 In this talk, we discuss scale-free network and the two components in statistical point of view and then propose test statistics which enable to carry out formal statistical test against scale-free network.